orbingol/rw3dm/README.md

 * You might require at least Visual Studio 2017 to build OpenNURBS and pybind11 modules
 * Please don't forget to install C++ support on Visual Studio 2017
 * It is also possible to use MSBuild as CMake detects it as Visual Studio
 * In CMake, Visual Studio 32-bit and 64-bit are different and it should be selected with respect to the Python architecture that you are using.
-You can find your Python architecture by typing `python -c "import platform; print(platform.architecture()[0])"`
+You can find your Python architecture by typing:

+`python -c "import platform; print(platform.architecture()[0])"`

 * Please choose **Release** as the build configuration inside Visual Studio before you compile the module if you don't have any intention to debug the module
-* In case of any import errors, check build configuration and compiler architecture again to make sure that they are correctly selected
+* In case of any import errors, check build configuration and compiler architecture again to make sure that they were correctly selected

 ## Using RW3DM